 5. Granular forecasting and scenario planning

 When you’re building your business plan, you need a strong idea of where your cash is and where it will be in the near future.
-Use your budget and cash flow forecast as part of your roadmap, right from startup level.
+Use your budget, sales forecast, and cash flow forecast as part of your roadmap, right from the startup level.
 Working your cash flow into your business plan will make potential investors understand how successful you may be.

 Share all of this information with your team so you know everyone’s working towards the same goals.
-Implementing KPIs allow each and every person aware of their responsibilities and targets as individuals and as a team.
+Implementing KPIs for small businesses allows each and every person aware of their responsibilities and targets as individuals and as a team.
 To find out more about KPIs, have a look at our beginner’s guide.